MacKenzie Meins // Contributing writer

 Photos by MacKenzie Meins and Elizabeth Tullos

-While many people were celebrating Halloween the traditional way, several pop and geek culture enthusiasts took their costumes to the Sheraton Music City Hotel in Nashville this weekend.
+While many people were celebrating Halloween the traditional way, several pops and geek culture enthusiasts took their costumes to the Sheraton Music City Hotel in Nashville this weekend.

 Geek Media Expo (GMX) Vol. 7. took place Oct.
 30-Nov.
-1. In attendance were a variety of artists, merchandise dealers, animators, voice actors, authors and even a YouTube duo.
+1. In attendance were a variety of artists, merchandise dealers, animators, voice actors, authors, and even a YouTube duo.
+Every Trade show booth featured something different, so it meant that there was a lot more for the attendees to see and hopefully find something that took their interest.
 It made for a rich and diverse con experience that anyone could enjoy.

 There were a number of events to attend including a virtual reality development and programming panel by VR Experience Engineer DB Buchanan, two separate panels dedicated to Sherrilyn Kenyons’s “Dark Hunter” and “The League” fiction series, and a “Geek Slam” in which cosplayers act as their respective characters in one-on-one slam battles.

 “I love how it’s structured,” said Sarita Criswell, a GMX attendee from the start.
 “You get more close and personal time with the different artists that are here for programming.
 I love that you are able to actually talk with them, and you don’t feel like you are part of a big crowd.”

 Sidelines interviewed two voice actors and an animation entrepreneur who told us about their passions and projects.

 Nashville resident Samantha Newark is famous for voicing the character Jem, from the original 80’s cartoon “Jem and the Holograms.”
 Newark was excited about the new “Jem and the Holograms” movie, in theaters now.